Serpent labret with articulated tongue

-The serpent labret with articulated tongue is a gold Aztec lip plug from the mid-second millennium AD.
-Designed to be inserted in a piercing below the lower lip, it depicts a fanged serpent preparing to strike, with a bifurcated tongue hanging from its mouth.
+The serpent labret with articulated tongue is a gold-alloy body ornament from the Aztec culture of the mid-second millennium AD.
+Designed to be inserted into a piercing below the lower lip, it depicts a fanged serpent poised to strike, with a bifurcated tongue hanging from its mouth.
 The tongue, which is moveable and retractable, would have swung from side to side with its wearer's movements.
-According to a curator at the Metropolitan Museum of Art, the labret is "perhaps the finest Aztec gold ornament to survive the crucibles of the sixteenth century".
+Art historians have described it as an ingenious example of Aztec metalworking, and among the finest Aztec gold objects known to survive.